tlswg/sslkeylogfile/draft-ietf-tls-keylogfile.md

 during the handshake to encrypt the Inner ClientHello message using Hybrid Public Key Encryption (HPKE) {{?RFC9180}}.
 A client can log the ECH labels described below if it offered ECH regardless of server acceptance.
-The server can log the labels only if it successfully decrypted and accepted ECH offered by the client.
-The client MUST NOT log the labels for connections that use the GREASE ECH extension (see Section 6.2 of {{!ECH}}).
+The server can log the labels only if it successfully decrypted the ECH offered by the client, though it could choose to do so only when it accepts ECH. the labels for connections that use the GREASE ECH extension (see Section 6.2 of {{!ECH}}).

 These labels MUST be always followed by Random from Outer ClientHello.